August 28, 2013 by Terumi

 We were coming back from San Francisco late the night before the party, so I had the guys help make the goody bags before we left.
 They really liked packing all the goody bags and it helped make them feel like it was THEIR construction party.

 I ordered some construction vehicle packages that I found for a pretty reasonable price using Savings.com (a trick I learned from Thrifty Northwest Mom!) and little jars full of chocolate rocks and whoppers.
-I was going to use washi tape to seal the jars, but it didn’t look quite right so I ended up using address labels that I bought from Tiny Prints that said “Thank you for coming.
+I was going to use washi tape to seal the jars, but it didn’t look quite right so I ended up using address labels that I ordered that said “Thank you for coming.
 Dirt and Rocks are edible!”
 The boys were very proud that they helped make their giveaways.
 (This is a little like what the end result looked like-I forgot to take pictures!)

 As usual my family helped a ton with the party.
 My sis-in-law made an amazing Bob prop for pictures and she, my sis and I have become quite the party team over the past few years.